List of The Young and the Restless characters introduced in the 1980s: Mamie Johnson

+She periodically returned between 1999 and 2004, providing help when needed.
+Mamie returns in 2023, to help celebrate Genoa City's Bicentennial.

+In September 2023, Mamie returned to Genoa City and was revealed to be Chancellor-Winters’ mystery investor.
+Having relocated to Detroit, Michigan a few years back after purchasing Walter and Lillie Bell’s home, Mamie founded a small investment firm named after her sister, LBB.

 Gina Roma

 Gina Roma is a fictional character from the CBS soap opera, The Young and the Restless, portrayed by Patty Weaver.

-Casting

 The role was portrayed by Patty Weaver throughout her entire run on The Young and the Restless.
 Weaver appeared from October 1982 through 2005 when she was taken off contract, remaining on recurring until 2009.
 She made a guest visit for Katherine Chancellor's funeral in September 2013.